 The AHRC project members working on Kleist, Education and Violence recorded a series of 6 podcasts about Kleist's life and work in the context of the European Enlightenment.
 These podcasts form part of an open access platform targeted at interested members of the general public and have been available for download via the project website and iTunesU from July 2012.
 As of June 2013, the podcasts had been downloaded 11,383 times.

 Contribution to discipline

-I am currently external examiner in German at the University of Glasgow.
-In the past I was external examiner at the Universities of Nottingham and Southampton.
+I was external examiner for the BA in German at the Universities of Glasgow, Southampton and Nottingham, and I examined PhD these in London and Cambridge.
 I have edited a number of books, often with other colleagues (Moray McGowan, Nicholas Saul, Gert Vonhoff, Sean Allan and Steven Howe).

 In spring 2010, BBC Radio 3 invited me to contribute to a radio programme on Robert Schumann which explored the influence of literature on the composer.
 I talked on E.T.A.
 Hoffmann who inspired Schumann’s ‘Kreisleriana’.
 The programme was broadcast on Saturday 29th May at 12.15 on Radio 3, with the title The Fantastical World of Robert Schumann.